Sam-NB/northbay-gstn-kaf-elas/README.md

   AWS Ground Station

-For this piece we followed the extensive guide provide by aws and merged it into our cloudformation template with all scripts and required software included for ease of one-click deploy. <a href="https://aws.amazon.com/blogs/publicsector/earth-observation-using-aws-ground-station/">AWS Ground Station Blog</a>
+For this piece, we followed the extensive guide provided by aws and merged it into our cloudformation template, with all scripts and required software included, for easy one-click/one-command-line deploy. <a href="https://aws.amazon.com/blogs/publicsector/earth-observation-using-aws-ground-station/">AWS Ground Station Blog</a>

   AWS VPC quickstart

-Here we have configured a basic high-availability setup using 2 zones us-east-2a and us-east2-b that the cluster instances would scale into if you raised the number of required nodes.
-In this demo we only used 1 node in each availability group but this can be scaled up.
+Here we have configured a basic high-availability setup using 2 zones, us-east-2a and us-east2-b that the cluster instances would scale into, if you raised the number of required nodes.
+In this demo, we only used 1 node in each availability group, but this can be scaled up by changing those params.

   Apache Kafka